weisurya/refactoring-playground/ch1/01_starting_point/README.md

 - Could do by using it together with `replace temp with query`
 - So, instead of parsing another parameter, it could be done by calling a query function with is using the other parameter to achieve same result
 - It also applicable if you want to rename the function name for clarity purpose

+6. How to use `split loop`:
+- separate a single large loop into a multiple small loop

+7. How to use `slide statements`:
+- move the relevant variable into nearby the affecting line of codes
+- gathering together everything makes it easier to do `replace temp with query`